sonlam1102/vlogqa/README.md

 The VlogQA consists of 10,076 question-answer pairs based on 1,230 transcript documents.
 Please note that the dataset is available for research purposes only.

 ## Data Inquiry
+If you want to receive the dataset, please download the User Agreement Form (the file VlogQA_User_Agreement.pdf), filling your information, and sign your name.
+Then send the signed file in PDF version to Mr. Son Luu.
+After receiving the signed User Agreement, he will send you the dataset via email.

-Please contact Mr. Son Luu (Email: sonlt@uit.edu.vn) for the dataset.
+Contact information of Mr. Son Luu (Son T. Luu):

+Working email (main): sonlt@uit.edu.vn
 Alternative email: son.lt1103@gmail.com

 ## How to run the code